Skip to content

 head -5 oradba_install.sh

-# If still fails, report issue on GitHub
+# If still failing, report an issue on GitHub

 Disk Space Insufficient